Fight Israeli Apartheid Through Football

-To achieve these we challenge football institutions, demonstrate at matches, and spread the message through the media and fan groups.
+To achieve these we challenge football institutions (using our data base of all FIFA member associations), we demonstrate at matches, and we spread the message through the media and fan groups.
 We work in partnership with all those in the football world and with activists across Europe who oppose racism and oppression wherever it occurs.
 For further information see the Campaigns tab.

-PSC (Palestinian Solidarity Campaign), FOA (Friends of Al-Aqsa JBIG (Jews for Boycotting Israeli Goods), and BIN (Boycott Israel Network) all support the campaign.
+PSC (Palestinian Solidarity Campaign), FOA (Friends of Al-Aqsa JBIG (Jews for Boycotting Israeli Goods), BIN (Boycott Israel Network), and JFJFP (Jews For Justice For Palestinians) all support the campaign.
 They see it as part of the wider BDS (Boycott, Divestment and Sanctions) activity that was formally established by Palestinians in 2005.

 The campaign is one of a number of several European national groups active in this area.